Set-based Neural Network Encoding Without Weight Tying: Experiments

-\textbf{Baselines:} We compare SNE with the following baselines: \begin{itemize} \item{\textbf{MLP:} This model flattens all the weights and biases of each neural network into a single vector which is then fed to a stack of MLPs with ReLU activation and finally a Sigmoid activation function for predicting the performance of the neural network.} \item{\textbf{STATNN}~\citep{statnn}\textbf{:} Given neural network weights, this model computes statistics of each layer, including their means, variance and quantiles, concatenates them into a single vector which is then used as input to a stack of MLPs with ReLU activation and a final layer with Sigmoid activation that outputs the performance of the neural network.} \item{\textbf{$\text{NFN}_{\text{HNP}}$ and $\text{NFN}_{\text{NP}}$}~\citep{nnf}\textbf{:} These two models termed Neural Functionals(NF), developed mainly for MLPs, are designed to be permutation invariant or equivariant to an appropriately applied permutation group to the hidden layers of the neural networks.
+\textbf{Baselines:} We compare SNE with the following baselines: \textbf{a) MLP:} This model flattens the entire weight of the network and encodes it using a stack of MLP layers. \textbf{b) DeepSets:}~\citep{deepsets} This model treats the weights as a set with no ordering. \textbf{c) HyperRep:}~\citep{hyperrep} This model learns a generative model of the flattened weight vector. \textbf{d) STATNN}~\citep{statnn}\textbf{:} This model computes the statistics of each layer such as the mean, variance and quantiles, and concatenates them to obtain the neural network encoding vector. \textbf{e) DWSNet}~\citep{dws}\textbf{:} is a minimally equivariant model using weight tying developed mainly for MLPs.
+Various modules are provided for encoding biases, weights and combinations of these two. \textbf{f) $\text{NFN}_{\text{HNP}}$, $\text{NFN}_{\text{NP}}$} and \textbf{NFT}~\citep{nnf,nft}\textbf{:} These models, termed Neural Functionals(NF), are developed mainly for MLPs and utilize weight tying to achieve minimal equivariance.
 HNP, hidden neural permutation, is applied only to the hidden layers of each network since the output and input layers of MLPs are not invariant/equivariant to the action of a permutation group on the neurons.
-NP, neural permutation, makes a strong assumption that both the input and output layers are also invariant/equivariant under the action of a permutation group.} \end{itemize}

-\textbf{Results:} We present the results of the cross-dataset neural network performance prediction task in Table~\ref{tab:crossdataset}.
-For each row in Table~\ref{tab:crossdataset}, the first column shows the cross-dataset evalutation direction.
-For instance, MNIST$\rightarrow$CIFAR10 implies that a model trained on a modelzoo of neural networks trained on MNIST is cross evaluated on a modelzoo populated by neural networks trained on CIFAR10.
-We note that the A$\rightarrow$A setting, \eg MNIST$\rightarrow$MNIST, corresponds to the evaluation settings of \citet{statnn} and \citet{nnf}.
-Also in Table~\ref{tab:crossdataset} we show the best model in ${\text{red}}$ and the second best model in ${\text{blue}}$.
+NP, neural permutation, makes a strong assumption that both the input and output layers are also invariant/equivariant under the action of a permutation group.
+NFT is similar to both models and utilizes attention layers. \textbf{g) NeuralGraph:}~\citep{neuralgraph} This method represents the weights of a network as a graph and uses graph pooling techniques to obtain the network representation vector.
+We note that we are unable to benchmark against \textbf{Graph Metanetworks}~\citep{metagraph}, which uses a graph approach similar to NeuralGraph, since no code or data is publicly available.
+In all Tables, the best methods are shown in {{\textbf{red}}} and the second in {{blue}}.
+Additionally an extensive ablation of all the components of SNE is provided in Appendix~\ref{app:ablation}.
+All experiments are performed with a single GeForce GTX 1080 TI GPU with 11GB of memory.